c-blake/bu/doc/edplot.md

 is an essential pre-condition for pooling numbers in the first place.
 These assumptions ideally should be verified, e.g. distributional similarity across time for identicality & serial autocorrelation of various lags for independence via permutation testing.
+For timings of computer activity, it should be noted that almost everything modern OSes/CPUs do makes times "dependent by design".
-Ensuring future samples are from the same process is also hard, of course.
+Ensuring future samples are from the same process is also hard.
+If, however, the variable in question is a *min time*, as in [`tim`](tim.md), you may have a less hostile problem setting (a big motivation for min times/that loop nesting).

 [^10]: In fact, https://github.com/c-blake/fitl/blob/main/fitl/cds.nim is one
 such way to generate such a swarm via interpolated re-sampling.